sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 If none of the above is applicable, we might need to consider adjusting our limits.
 Please start a discussion with @sourcegraph/frontend-devs before doing this!

+#### Analyzing the Bundlesize check failure

+To analyze web application bundles, we use [the Statoscope webpack-plugin](https://github.com/statoscope/statoscope/tree/master/packages/webpack-plugin) that generates HTML reports from webpack-stats.
+The best way to understand the bundlesize increase is to compare webpack-stats generated in the failing branch vs. the stats on the `main` branch.
+From the repo root, run the following commands:

+1. Install [the Statoscope CLI](https://github.com/statoscope/statoscope/tree/master/packages/cli) locally: `npm i @statoscope/cli -g`.
+2. Generate Webpack stats on the `main` branch: `WEBPACK_STATS_NAME=main yarn workspace @sourcegraph/web run analyze-bundle`.
+3. Generate Webpack stats on the failing branch: `WEBPACK_STATS_NAME=my-branch yarn workspace @sourcegraph/web run analyze-bundle`.
+4. Compare stats using Statoscope CLI: `statoscope generate -i ./ui/assets/stats-main-XXX.json -r ./ui/assets/stats-my-branch-XXX.json -o -t ./ui/assets/compare-report.html`
+5. The generated HTML report should be automatically opened in the new browser tab.
+6. Click "Diff" at the top right corner and select the `reference.json` stats.
+7. Go to "chunks" and inspect the chunk diff failing in the CI check.
+Clicking on the chunk should reveal the list of modules added or removed from the chunk.
+8. 🎉

 ### Assessing flaky client steps

 The breakdown of known client flakes by type with resolution tips: